6 Ways Men and Women Are (Mostly) Different

 We both want it all.
 Beyond that, research finds we have less in common.

 - She multi-tasks.
 He’s laser-focused.
 Many years into my marriage, I’ll still initiate an important conversation with my husband while doing at least one or two other things—cooking dinner, catching up on the news, driving to visit a friend—and he will invariably ask to have the conversation later, at a time when I’m less otherwise engaged.
-The research finds that men aren’t as skilled as women at dealing with more than one problem or task at a time.
+Research finds that men typically aren’t as skilled as women at dealing with more than one problem or task at a time.
 One study found that women perform 70 percent better than men at juggling more than one task at a time.
-So when he asks not to be interrupted, he’s not being brusque: It’s simply how he operates best.
+So when he asks not to be interrupted, he’s not being brusque; it’s simply how he operates best.